kaanboyacii/library-management/README.md

 ```
 ### 3. Database Configuration

-To configure the database, update the config/config.json file according to your database settings.
+To configure the database, update the config/config.json and .env file according to your database settings.
 ```bash
 npx sequelize-cli db:create
 ```